ONENOTARY.US TERMS OF SERVICE

 The fee for an online notarization session does not include any applicable sales tax or similar tax.
 In the event that an online notarization session on the Platform is subject to any such tax, the Online Notary is responsible for remitting such tax to the appropriate authority.
 The Online Notary must give us notice prior to the online notarization session to collect such tax on the Online Notary’s behalf.

-Our compensation for an online notarization session that involves loan signing is $30 per a primary Signer’s session and $10 per any additional simultaneous session involving the same electronic documents.
+Our compensation for an online notarization session that involves loan signing is $30 for the primary Signer’s session and $5 for any additional simultaneous session involving the same electronic document(s).
+When the Online Notary purchases a subscription to the Platform, our compensation is $25 and $4, respectively.

 10. Electronic Document